Are you looking to purchase a home or investment property in Tarragindi?

 Toohey Forest Park, the largest area of remnant bushland in Brisbane, is also very close by with picnic areas, walking tracks, mountain biking trails and even bouldering opportunities for the adventurous.

-Locals living in Tarragindi either commute to the CBD, the Queensland University of Technology, Griffith University, Greenslopes Private Hospital, Princess Alexandra Hospital or to various employment hubs in neighbouring suburbs.
+Locals living in Tarragindi either commute to the CBD, the Queensland University of Technology, Griffith University, Greenslopes Private Hospital, Princess Alexandra Hospital or various employment hubs in neighbouring suburbs.

 Typical Property Style